Which campaign raised the most money? - ExBulletin

 Top line

-Vice President Kamala Harris' entry into the presidential race last month has blown up her fundraising race with former President Donald Trump, July fundraising totals released Tuesday show, with the combined Biden and Harris campaigns raising more than four times as much as Trump in July and erasing the former president's previous financial advantage heading into August.
+Vice President Kamala Harris’s entry into the presidential race last month has blown up her fundraising race with former President Donald Trump, with the combined Biden and Harris campaigns raising more than four times as much as Trump in July and erasing the former president’s financial advantage.
+Democrats say pro-Harris groups have raised more than $500 million since Joe Biden left the race.

 Vice President Kamala Harris speaks at the Democratic National Convention on August 19 in Chicago.